Meet Our Board

 She and her husband Vencil moved to Callaway in 1989 and then to Ferrum in 2000.
 Susan has raised goats for many years and was fortunate to find a larger place in Ferrum than her place in Callaway, which is the reason she moved.

-The Park will add a layer of entertainment, education, and outreach for the community and those coming to the village for various reasons.
-It will also become a destination site since it is part of the Crooked Road and will be part of the Moonshine Trail.
-It will give the village and its members the opportunity to socialize, have meetings, hold events and markets where now there is no place to get together.
-When planning a meeting, it is difficult to find a site that will accommodate.
-The Park will give us that and much more.
-It will go a long way toward preserving the feel of the village and preserve the trees, flora and fauna of the area.
-That land should be preserved and protected not decimated by people who do not understand its value.
+"The Park adds layer of entertainment, education, and outreach for the community and those coming to the village for various reasons.
+It has also become a destination site since it is part of the Crooked Road and will be part of the upcoming Moonshine Trail.
+It gives the village and its members the opportunity to socialize, have meetings, hold events and markets whereas before, there was no place to get together at all."

 Executive Director